 Many markets and convenience stores will stock this product.
 In central tourist areas you may find the prices to be a bit steep compared to other areas.

-You can find rings, bracelets, earrings and necklaces for as little as 30k VND in markets and stores all around Vietnam.
+You can find rings, bracelets, earrings, and necklaces for as little as 30k VND in markets and stores all around Vietnam.

 For those with sensitive ears, I’d recommend against earrings that aren’t made with sterling silver.

 Jewellery is perhaps the most compact souvenir you can buy, so barter for a few pieces then bring them home as gifts.